 Routine care, including low-cost rabies vaccination or microchip clinics or access to free flea/tick or worming medication keeps pets happy and disease free.

 Adoption & Transport

-Every dog and cat owner has experienced issues with their pets.
-Barking, biting, chewing, not using a litter box, scratching furniture, etc..
-While the internet is an good resource to ‘google‘ most issues, sometimes having someone to communicate with is ‘priceless’.
+Most dog and cat owners have experienced issues with their pets.
+Barking, biting, not using a litter box, scratching furniture, etc..
+While the internet is a good resource to research issues, sometimes having someone to communicate with is better.
 Frustration with a pet can lead to the pet being given away, abandoned or taken to a shelter.

-Many pet issues can be resolved without the pet losing its family.
+Many pet issues can be resolved without the family having to give up the pet.
 Free or low-cost dog training can get a dog or puppy back on track.
-Learning what to do when a cat refuses to use a litter box can mean the difference between a cat being an ‘inside’ cat or ‘outside’ cat or worse, being taken to the shelter.
+Learning what to do when a cat refuses to use a litter box can mean the difference between a cat being an ‘inside’ or ‘outside’ cat or worse.